 Hearing Loss, Primary Communication Visual

-An unaided hearing loss

-of at least 40 dB (American National Standard Institute (ANSI)), or pure tone average (PTA) in the more useful ear; or

-between 30 and 39 dB loss (ANSI), or PTA in the more useful ear with either

-speech discrimination of less than 70 percent, or

-a statement from a physician skilled in diseases of the ear stating a progressive loss of hearing.

 The customer's primary receptive mode of communication is visual (for example, writing, lip reading, manual communication, gestures).
 The customer's primary expressive mode of communication is spoken language (when the customer voices or speaks).

+The customer has some access to sound, with or without amplification, which results in an impediment to employment.
+This may include customers with hearing loss less than 30 dB if the VR counselor justifies the need for VR services and how the hearing loss can or will cause a substantial impediment to employment.

 Hearing Loss, Primary Communication Auditory

-An unaided hearing loss

-of at least 40 dB (American National Standard Institute [ANSI]), pure tone average (PTA) in the more useful ear; or

-between 30 and 39 dB (ANSI), or PTA in the more useful ear with either

-speech discrimination of less than 70%, or

-a statement from a physician skilled in diseases of the ear stating a progressive loss of hearingThe customer's primary receptive mode of communication is auditory with or without the assistance of amplification (for example, hearing aids).
-The customer's primary expressive mode of communication is spoken language (when the customer voices or speaks)..
+The customer's primary receptive mode of communication is auditory with or without the assistance of amplification (for example, hearing aids).
+The customer's primary expressive mode of communication is spoken language (when the customer voices or speaks).

+The customer has some access to sound, with or without amplification, which results in an impediment to employment.
+Included in this group are people who may use similar modalities similar those in the Deafness, Primary Communication Auditory; however, the individuals may have more residual hearing.
+This may include customers with hearing loss less than 30 dB if the VR counselor justifies the need for VR services and how the hearing loss can or will cause a substantial impediment to employment.

 Other Hearing Impairments

-Diseases and conditions of the ear or auditory systems that do not cause a hearing loss of at least 30 dB in the conversational range in both ears but that do cause an impediment to employment (for example, tinnitus, Meniere's disease, hyperacusis).Deaf-Blind
+Diseases and conditions of the ear or auditory systems that do not cause a hearing loss in the conversational range in both ears but that do cause an impediment to employment (for example, tinnitus, Meniere's disease, hyperacusis, etc.).
+This may include customers with hearing loss less than 30 dB if the VR counselor justifies the need for VR services and how the hearing impairment can or will cause a substantial impediment to employment.

+DeafBlind

-A customer who is deaf-blind is someone:
+A customer who is DeafBlind is someone:

 who has: